-Active in understanding music as a key to support change in society, he has been throughout the years active in initiating new cultural platforms.
-Polzhofer is co-founder and former Music Director of the DuBois Orchestra at Harvard (fighting discrimination of race and gender through classical music), initiator and artistic advisor of forma Leipzig (fostering dialogue between contemporary music and literature), and most recently artistic director of the Kandinsky Orchestra Petersburg (introducing underrepresented repertoire to Russia and cooperating with the local contemporary dance scene).
+Active in understanding music as a key to support change in society, Mr. Polzhofer has been throughout the years active in initiating new cultural platforms.
+Together with Karen Cueva he is co-founder, former Music Director, and current advisory board member of the Du Bois Orchestra at Harvard (fighting discrimination of race and gender through classical music), initiator and artistic advisor of forma Leipzig (fostering dialogue between contemporary music and literature), and most recently artistic director of the Kandinsky Orchestra Petersburg (introducing marginalized repertoire to Russia and cooperating with the local contemporary dance scene).

 Among others Kai Johannes Polzhofer received a National Stipend in Germany (Deutschlandstipendium), and was awarded a full scholarship from Harvard University allowing him to obtain a Doctorate in Composition.
 He is supported by the Monsignore Fellerer Arts Foundation as well the Stiftunglife Foundation.
 Since 2013 his compositions are published by Edition Gravis (Berlin).